 For most owners, building or changing their home is a new experience.
 It’s important, therefore, that we make it exciting, rewarding and stress-free with an outcome that delivers benefit and enjoyment.

 The key elements are:

 - Concept design.

-Projects include shops and offices, bars and restaurants, industrial units, and a dental practice.
+Previous ICE Arch Ltd projects include shops and offices, bars and restaurants, industrial units, a retirement homeand a dental practice:

 - Project management

 - Variety of usage